Typehuman/SSEMMI/CONTRIBUTING.md

 There are two ways to contribute data to the data cooperative.
 Once authenticated, the user interface allows you to directly add your data to using a comma-separated-variable spreadsheet template.
 Data can also be added through our API once you have become a data cooperative partner and obtained your unique digital identity and API tokens.

-During phase one (2021-22), data providers include: [Orca Network](https://orcanetwork.org), [Orcasound](https://orcasound.net), and [Conserve.io](https://conserve.io) -- developer of the Whale Alert and Ocean Alert mobile apps, and the Cascadia web app.
+During phase one (2021-22), data providers include: [Orca Network](https://orcanetwork.org) and [Orcasound](https://orcasound.net), and [Conserve.io](https://conserve.io) -- developer of the Whale Alert and Ocean Alert mobile apps, and the Cascadia web app.

 If you wish to contribute to, or integrate with, our open access data - follow the steps;